-The important thing is differentiate the terms “value” and “price”.
-Price depends on the supply and demand at any given moment.
-Value, on the other hand, is given by each individual and depends on their profile and interests.
+It is critical to distinguish between the terms “value” and “price.”
+Price is determined by supply and demand at any given moment.
+Individuals, on the other hand, assign value based on their profile and interests.

-The more offers a company receives the greater the probability there is of finding the best buyer because more offers means greater bargaining power.
+The more offers a firm receives, the more likely it is to find the best buyer since more offers imply more bargaining power.

-If you comb the market in search of possible buyers and receive different indicative offers it will also be easier to discover the price range that the market is willing to pay.
+If you scour the market for potential buyers and obtain a variety of indicative offers, it will be easier to determine the price range that the market is willing to pay.

-As such, we are going to focus on the world of the candidates who can buy or invest in your company.
+As a result, we will concentrate on the globe of prospects who may acquire or invest in your firm.

 The quality of every stage of the process has a real influence on the final price.
 A company with an embedded value of 100 could have a poorly managed process meaning that the company is sold for 60, whereas a well-managed process could raise the selling price to 140.
 More than a 100% difference.